 - 1. Intriligator, M. D. (1978) Econometric Models, Techniques and Applications, North-Holland. - 2.
 ICSSR Survey of Economics Vol.7 (Econometrics) Allied Publishers - 3.
-Deaton A. and John Muellbauer, Economics and Consumer Behaviour Cambridge University Press, 1987 - 4.
+Deaton A. and John Muellbauer, Economics and Consumer Behaviour -Cambridge University Press, 1987 - 4.
 Killingsworth Mark R.- Labour Supply, Cambridge University Press 1985 - 5.
 MeghnadJ.Desai 1973 Macro-economic models for India: A Survey Sankhyaseries-B 85 PP 169-205

-M. A. DEGREE EXAMINATION FOURTH SEMESTER

-Paper: EMT 403: APPLIED ECONOMETRICS (Revised Regulations CBSC from 2017-18)
+Model Paper M. A. DEGREE EXAMINATION FOURTH SEMESTER Branch: Econometrics Paper: EMT 401: APPLIED ECONOMETRICS (Revised Regulations CBSC from 2018-19)

 Answer any FIVE questions.
-Each question carries 4 Marks (Marks: $5 \times 4 = 20 \text{ Marks}$ )
+Each question carries 4 Marks (Marks: 5 x 4 = 20 Marks)

 - 1. Distinguish between Cross Section and Time series data. - 2.
 What is an Engel function?
 How do you derive it from the Household's utility function? - 3.
 Explain the concept of Absolute Income Hypothesis. - 4.
 State briefly the problems involved in estimating the Consumption Function. - 5.
 List out different methods of estimating Cobb-Douglas Production Function. - 6.
 What is Elasticity of Cost?
 What are its uses? - 7.
 Discuss the nature of Simultaneous Equations Model. - 8.
-State the essence of the Agarwal's Macro-econometric Model for India. - 9.
-Explain the uses of Simultaneous Equations in Health System. - 10.
+State the essence of the Agarwal's Macro-econometric Model for India.

+- 9. Explain the uses of Simultaneous Equations in Health System. - 10.
 Construct a Simultaneous Equations Model relating to Labour economics.

-Answer ALL questions.
-Each question carries 10 Marks (Marks: $5 \times 12 = 60 \text{ Marks}$ )
+(Marks: $5 \ge 12 = 60$ Marks)

-11. Examine the restrictions to be satisfied by Demand Function such as $x_i = x_i$ ( $p_1, p_2, I_0, j = 1, 2$ .
+11. Examine the restrictions to be satisfied by Demand Function such as $x_j = x_j (p_1, p_2, I_j, j = 1, 2)$ .